-Variables Access rights Description ifSpeed Read only Data transfer rate of the Ethernet port in bits per second.
-With SCALANCE X-200 devices, this is either 10 Mbps or 100 Mbps. ifOperStatus Read only The current operating status of the Ethernet port.
+Variables Access rights Description ifOperStatus Read only The current operating status of the Ethernet port.
 The following values are possible: • up(1) • down(2) ifLastChange Read only Length of time for which the selected port has been operating in the current status.
-The value is shown in hundredths of a second. ifInErrors Read only Number of received packages that were not forwarded to higher protocol layers because of an error. ifOutErrors Read only Number of packages that were not sent because of an error.
+The values is shown in hundredths of a second. ifInErrors Read only Number of received packages that were not forwarded to higher protocol layers because of a error. ifOutErrors Read only Number of packages that were not sent because of an error.